kubeshark/docs/src/pages/en/introduction.md

 ---
-title: The Kubernetes Network Analyzer
+title: The Kubernetes API Traffic Analyzer
 description: Real-time K8s network visibility and forensics, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.
 layout: ../../layouts/MainLayout.astro
 mascot: Hello
 ---

-**The most efficient way to troubleshoot your K8s apps**

-**Kubeshark** is an API Traffic Analyzer for [Kubernetes](https://kubernetes.io/) providing real-time, protocol-level visibility into Kubernetes’ internal network, capturing, dissecting and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.
+**Crush your Production Incidents' MTTR!**

+Think [Wireshark](https://www.wireshark.org/) re-invented for [Kubernetes](https://kubernetes.io/) (K8s), **Kubeshark** provides SREs and DevOps teams instant and unique insights that were previously unattainable, accelerating the diagnosis process of production incidents and ensuring rapid resolution.

+**Kubeshark** offers real-time, cluster-wide, identity-aware, protocol-level visibility into API traffic, empowering its users to see in their own eyes what's happening in all (hidden) corners of their K8s clusters.

+Observe all traffic, including payloads, entering, exiting, and traversing containers, pods, namespaces, nodes, and clusters, with support for REST, GraphQL, gRPC, Redis, Kafka, RabbitMQ (AMQP), DNS, Websockets, TLS and mTLS.

 ![Kubeshark UI](/kubeshark-ui.png)

-Think [TCPDump](https://en.wikipedia.org/wiki/Tcpdump) and [Wireshark](https://www.wireshark.org/) re-invented for Kubernetes.

 ## Kubeshark Use-cases